Olijwood/yugioh-stats-api/readme.md

-# Yugioh Daily Automated Price Statistics
+# Trading Card Daily Automated Price Statistics

-## WORK IN PROGRESS

-'*' This project is currently a 'Work in Progress'(WIP).
-Most functionality is present (which you may see when inspecting the code)

-Features to be completed:

-- Card Detail View HTML
-- Functions to simulate other yugioh sets with different probabilities for 'opening'
-- Updating the set-detail view to display the average values for the given set, its value gain/loss once opened and a graph tracking its value over time.
-- Adding a graph tracking eacg card's value over time for its corresponding detail view
-- Updating the filter functionality for the card list view for each Set (currently broken after some code changes)

-With this in mind, if you do attempt to run every feature with in this current stage of development you will likely run into some errors. '*'

 ## Introduction

-This project scrapes data for (Yugioh) sets and cards from TCGPlayer.
-The initial scraping of the webpages is done using Selenium instead of BeautifulSoup as TCGPlayer loads the content of its pages after the GET request.
-BeautifulSoup is then used to find the neccesary data from the returned HTML, which will then be saved through the corresponding Django Model into the database.

-As there are hundreds of sets and countless cards it would be ineffienct to be scraping one at a time, to optimize the time for this process to occur I use Celery and Redis to aynschronously scrape the tcg pages in chunks.
-Celery is also used so that these 'Tasks' can be automated to run on a schedule(currently daily).

-The initial scrape for each set's cards will gather the basic data for each card (eg: Image, Name, Rarity, Details etc) aswell as the prices.
-Afterwards, it will just be the Market Price and Min listed price being scraped to optimize performance.

-Each Yugioh Set comes in a variety of containers, the standard usually being a booster box.
-So for each set I've written a function that calculate the probability of each rarity being opened for a pack in that booster box, to then return the total value based on the market price for each 'opened' card.
-This will be run 10,000 times for a more accurate representation of the value of the booster box to run statistics on.
-Again I use Celery Tasks to optimize speed.

-Then using statistics I find the most likely value of the booster box (For that day's market prices of that set).
-With the latest being displayed on that Sets Detail Page and a graph showing the tracking history.
-I also calculate the percentage increase/descrease from the value of the sealed box to the probable value once opened and display that.
+This project automates the collection and analysis of trading card data from multiple sources, primarily focusing on Yugioh sets and cards from TCGPlayer and CardMarket (European Markets).
+The project leverages several technologies to efficiently scrape, process, and analyze large datasets, presenting valuable insights into the market prices and potential profitability of trading card sets.

+### Key Features

+- **Automated Data Collection:** Utilizes Selenium to scrape dynamic content from TCGPlayer and CardMarket's API for European market data.

+- **Efficient Data Processing:** Implements Celery and Redis to handle asynchronous tasks, optimizing the scraping process by running tasks in parallel.

+- **Statistical Analysis:** Simulates the opening of booster boxes to estimate the value of each set, running these simulations 100,000 times for accuracy.

+- **Historical Data Tracking:** Tracks and visualizes the value changes of booster boxes over time, providing insights into market trends.

+- **API Integration:** Includes a RESTful API using Django Rest Framework, enabling third-party access to the collected data.

 ## Getting Started

-'*' This project is in development on a laptop with 16Gb RAM and an I7 processor.
-When the tasks are being called it uses most of the memory and processing, so if your system does not meet these specificatons I do not recommend runnning this project as it will likely crash '*'

-To set up the project:
+**Note**: This project is resource-intensive and was developed on a system with 16GB RAM and an i7 processor.
+Running it on systems with lower specifications may lead to performance issues.

+### Prerequisites

+ - Python 3.12
+ - Redis

+### Installation

-1. Ensure Redis is installed and running (listening on localhost:6379)
+1. **Ensure Redis is installed and running**(listening on localhost:6379)

-2. Install all dependencies listed in requirements.txt.
-The project requires Python 3.12.
+2. **Install dependencies:**

 - `pip install -r requirements.txt`

-3. After installing dependencies, migrate the database and start the Django server:
+3. **Migrate the database:**

 - `python manage.py makemigrations`
 - `python manage.py migrate`

+4. **In a separate terminal, launch the Celery worker:**

+- `celery -A yugiohstats worker --beat -l info`

+5. **Run initial data collection:**

+Find the call_tasks directory in `./backend/yugiohstats/` and run every cell in:

+ - `cm-main-tasks.ipynb`
+ - `tcg-main-tasks.ipynb`

+6. **Access the application:**

 - `python manage.py runserver`

-4. In a separate terminal, launch the Celery worker:

-- `celery -A yugiohscraper worker -l info`

-5. Open `initial-scrape.ipynb` and run all cells

-After following these steps, the program will run automatically everyday (unless you close the redis-server or celery workers)
+After following these steps, navigate to the link you see after running the server to see the data!

 ## Technologies used